LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

 ### Deploy

-Click on the `Deploy & Run Transactions` option in the left side bar.
+Click on the `Deploy & Run Transactions` option in the left sidebar.

 1. Choose `Environment` > `JavaScript VM (London)`
 2. Now click on `Deploy`

 <img alt="Deploy" height="400px" src="img2.png">

-**🎉 Congratulations, your smart contract has been deeployed. 🎉**
+**🎉 Congratulations, your smart contract has been deployed. 🎉**

 ### Sample Transactions